NurseGrid Mobile Support

 Once you've set up your alerts, you'll receive a push notification on your device before your shifts and events!

 Pro-tip: if you aren't receiving push notifications, make sure you've allowed NurseGrid to send you notifications.

 Downloading the App

-To update your NurseGrid app on an iPhone, go to the App Store on your phone and tap Updates in the bottom-left corner.
-Any apps with updates available will appear at the top of the screen.
+To update your NurseGrid app on an iPhone, go to the App store and navigate to "Today."
+Tap your profile photo icon in the upper right corner of the screen, then scroll down to the "Available Updates" section.
+Tap "Update" in the NurseGrid Mobile app.
 You can tap "Update All" in the top-right corner or tap the "Update" button to the right of each individual app.
 Your app will begin updating and you can reopen it once the update is complete!

 You can create an account and access it from anywhere!
 Simply click here to be taken to the NurseGrid Web App.

 - See who is working with you on a shift

 - Delete multiple shifts

 - Turn a worksite off (so the shifts are not viewable)

 Congratulations on your department adopting NurseGrid Manager!
 With NurseGrid as your unit’s scheduling tool: your schedule will automatically be sent directly to your app, swaps and give-aways get approved digitally (no more paperwork!), and you'll be notified about and can easily respond to open shifts through NurseGrid, leaving behind the calls and text messages.